Pininfarina: After World War II

 After the war, Italy was banned in 1946 Paris Motor Show.
 The Paris show was attended by 809,000 visitors (twice the pre-war figure), and queues stretched from the main gate to the Seine.
 Pinin Farina and his son Sergio, determined to defy the ban, drove two of their cars (an Alfa Romeo 6C 2500 S and a Lancia Aprilia cabriolet) from Turin to Paris and found a place at the entrance to the exhibition to display the two new creations.
 The managers of the Grand Palais said of the display, "the devil Pinin Farina", but to the press and the public, it was the successful "Turin coachbuilder's anti-salon".

 At the end of 1945, the Cisitalia 202 Coupé was designed.
 An elegantly proportioned design with a low hood, it is the car that usually is given credit for establishing Pinin Farina's reputation.
 The Pinin Farina design was honored in the Museum of Modern Art's landmark presentation "Eight Automobiles" in 1951.
 A total of 170 Coupés were produced by Pinin Farina.

 The publicity of the Museum of Modern Art exhibit brought Pinin Farina to the attention of Nash-Kelvinator managers.
 The subsequent cooperation with Nash Motors resulted in high-volume production of Pinin Farina designs and provided a significant entry into the United States market.
 In 1952, Farina visited the U.S. for the unveiling of his design for the Nash Ambassador and Statesman lines, which, although they did carry some details of Pinin Farina's design, were primarily designed by Nash's then-new in-house styling staff when the original Farina-designed model proved unsuited to American tastes, exhibiting a popular 1950s appearance called "ponton".
 The Nash-Healey sports car body was, however, completely designed and assembled with Nash drivetrains in limited numbers from 1952 until 1954 at Pinin Farina's Turin facilities.
 Nash heavily advertised its link to the famous Italian designer, much as Studebaker promoted its longtime association with Raymond Loewy.
-As a result of Nash's million advertising campaign, Pinin Farina became well known in the U.S.
+As a result of Nash's million-dollar advertising campaign, Pinin Farina became well known in the U.S.

 Pinin Farina also built the bodies for the limited-series Cadillac Eldorado Brougham for General Motors in 1959 and 1960.
 They were assembled in Italy and shipped back to the U.S. There were 99 Broughams built in 1959 and 101 in 1960.
 A similar arrangement was repeated in the late 1980s when Pininfarina designed (and partially assembled) the Cadillac Allanté at the San Giusto Canavese factory.
 The car bodies were assembled and painted in Italy before being flown from the Turin International Airport to Detroit for final vehicle assembly.